Regardless if you use a new or an old case (as I did) it still is a good idea to pay attention to the airflow in your case...

-My home server just uses the PSU fan and a single (temperature controlled) fan on the backside, and in that machine I used a piece of tape to close these side vents:
+An earlier build of my home server just used the PSU fan and a single (temperature controlled) fan on the backside, and in that machine I used a piece of tape to close these side vents:

 This time I kept the side vents open.